JuliaLang/julia/doc/stdlib/libc.rst

    You may not need to call ``msync``\ , because synchronization is performed at intervals automatically by the operating system.
 However, you can call this directly if, for example, you are concerned about losing the result of a long-running calculation.

-.. data:: MS_ASYNC
+.. variable:: MS_ASYNC

-   Enum constant for :func:`msync`.
-See your platform man page for details. (not available on Windows).

-.. data:: MS_SYNC
+              MS_SYNC

-   Enum constant for :func:`msync`.
-See your platform man page for details. (not available on Windows).

-.. data:: MS_INVALIDATE
+              MS_INVALIDATE

+   ..
+Docstring generated from Julia source

-   Enum constant for :func:`msync`.
+   Enum constants for :func:`msync`\ .
 See your platform man page for details. (not available on Windows).